Extradition & European Arrest Warrants

 Defending Extradition Proceedings

-There will be many legal and tactical consideration that need to be dealt with when constructing a defence to any request for extradition.
+There will be many legal and tactical considerations that need to be dealt with when constructing a defence to any request for extradition.
 Most extradition requests will have the ability to damage the professional reputation of the individual concerned.

 Other issues for consideration will be: